2023–2024 Performance Competitions Guidelines

 - Cuts in the tutti (piano accompaniment) parts of movements are allowed and encouraged.

-- All repertoire must be performed with single instrument accompaniment except for works written specifically for unaccompanied solo instrument.
+- All repertoire must be performed with piano accompaniment except for works written specifically for unaccompanied solo instrument.

-- Live accompaniments are preferred for video competitions; however, if entrants are unable meet with accompanists due to state or local orders, prerecorded accompaniments are acceptable.
-Works written using supplemental sounds (not accompaniments), including those either electronically or acoustically produced or pre-recorded, are not permitted.
+- Live piano accompaniments are preferred for video competitions and required for live competitions; however, if extenuating circumstances arise, prerecorded piano accompaniments are acceptable for video competitions.
+Works written using supplemental sounds (not accompaniments), including those either electronically or acoustically produced or prerecorded, are not permitted.

 - Teachers may accompany any entrant.